xixifish/movie-recommender/README.md

 ## Architecture

-**The rerank runs in the browser.** A catalogue of 5,000 films with precomputed vectors ships as a static file, and every rerank is a local dot product.
+**The rerank runs in the browser.** A catalogue of 4,999 films with precomputed vectors ships as a static file, and every rerank is a local dot product.

 The assumption is simple: doing the work locally gives the best experience.
 Nothing to wait for, and no server to go cold while someone is thinking.

 The catalogue is capped at 5,000 because the vectors have to reach the browser before they can be used.
-5,000 films is 4.5MB once reduced and packed, and it downloads while someone is reading the page and typing.
-One serverless function embeds the search query.
+It is 6.7MB once reduced to 192 dimensions and packed as int8, and it downloads in two or three seconds while someone is reading the page and typing.
+A small server embeds the search query.
 Everything after that is local.

+The two halves are hosted separately, because they need different things.
+The app is files, so it sits on Vercel.
+The server holds a 90MB model in memory, so it sits on Render.

 ```
 TMDB API -> fetch -> raw JSON -> embed -> { texts.json, vec_<field>.npy }